WillDenby/WillDenby/README.md

 - [🐍 Make Python Faster](https://makepythonfaster.com) - A short book about how to accelerate your Python code.
 - [🌅 Morning Hackers](https://morninghackers.com) - Get the Hacker News front page, in your inbox, every day.
 A Python cron job + `HN`/`Buttondown` APIs.
 - [🏎️ GrandTourer](https://pypi.org/project/GrandTourer/) - a Python CLI tool for launching GUI applications from the terminal on MacOS.
-- [💀 Py404](https://pypi.org/project/py404) - a Python CLI tool for finding deadlinks on a website.
-Uses `asyncio`.
 - [💨 NowPy](https://pypi.org/project/nowpy) combines `python`, `virtualenv`, and `pip` in a single command to enable you to run any Python file(s) instantly.

 **Next Up**